 - Card 12 (Pisces): What aspects of your shadow (positive or negative) should be brought to light?

 On your journey to tarot fluency, keep a journal of the tarot spreads you use and your interpretations of them.
-You can even invent new formations, record, or draw them out.
+You can even invent new formations, record them, or draw them out.

 Which Tarot spread are you most excited to try?
-Do you have a favorite?
+Do you have a favorite card spread?
 Let us know by reaching out to me on my Instagram page.
 Love to learn and hear from you!